FLOSSforScience/FLOSSforScience.github.io/_posts/2018-03-25-season-1-episode-5.markdown

 # Links

-You can get more informations about LibreOffice using [this link](https://www.libreoffice.org/discover/libreoffice/).
-If you want to get involved in the project you can get more informations [here](https://www.libreoffice.org/community/get-involved/) and a video can also be found on [Youtube](https://youtu.be/ir6KiKfnWCw).
+You can get more information about LibreOffice using [this link](https://www.libreoffice.org/discover/libreoffice/).
+If you want to get involved in the project you can get more information's [here](https://www.libreoffice.org/community/get-involved/) and a video can also be found on [Youtube](https://youtu.be/ir6KiKfnWCw).

-Listen to this episode here or add our [rss feed](https://flossforscience.github.io/feed.xml) to your favourite podcast application.
+Listen to this episode here or add our [rss feed](https://flossforscience.github.io/feed.xml) to your favorite podcast application.

 For the definition of Denkmalschutz, you can consult this [link](https://dictionary.cambridge.org/dictionary/german-english/denkmalschutz)